adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![Hackaday Supercon 2023](../assets/2023mmdd/supercon23.jpg)](https://blog.adafruit.com/2023/05/10/hackaday-supercon-2023-is-on-supercon-hackaday/)

-Hackaday has announced that the Hackaday Supercon is on for 2023, and will be taking place November 3 – 5 in Pasadena, California, USA.They’d like to hear your proposals for talks and workshops!
+Hackaday has announced that the Hackaday Supercon is on for 2023, and will be taking place November 3 – 5 in Pasadena, California, USA.
+They’d like to hear your proposals for talks and workshops!
 The [Call for Speakers](https://docs.google.com/forms/d/e/1FAIpQLSfYDwIzWTHZ0_7d8GUznm3Z9w3y8aDcV1MVGSUyY1nTcdJ9Jw/viewform?usp=sf_link) and [Call for Workshops](https://docs.google.com/forms/d/e/1FAIpQLSeJIm0fWcrJIN8ge1K6Mvt2tfoFYOqre3isod5vKRGr-iyvJg/viewform?usp=sf_link) forms are online now, and you have until July 18th to sign up - [Adafruit Blog](https://blog.adafruit.com/2023/05/10/hackaday-supercon-2023-is-on-supercon-hackaday/) and [Hackaday](https://hackaday.com/2023/05/10/supercon-2023-is-on-we-want-you/).

 **Send Your Events In**